chingu-voyages/roundtable-andresc-presentations/normalization/normalization.md

 **Definitions**

+- Every table should be in 2NF
-- Each non-key attribute must depend on the key, and nothing but the key
+- Every non-key attribute in a table should depend on a key, the whole key and nothing but the key

 ### Solution